QuentinRa/blog.quentinra.dev/tools/docker/tags/label.md

 [Go back](..)

-> Set image properties that are show
+> Set image properties that are shown
 > when using command ``docker image inspect image_name_here``

 Syntax is like